davidwisch/physicscode/site/involved/style.markdown

 #### image

-The *image* plugin adds a [Liquid](http://www.liquidmarkup.org/) tag to Jekyll that automakes image insertion.
+The *image* plugin adds a [Liquid](http://www.liquidmarkup.org/) tag to Jekyll that automates image insertion.
 This was written A) so that less HTML would have to be embedded into the Markup documents and B) make it easier for developers to stay within standards.

 The plugin assumes that **ALL** images reside somewhere in the physicscode/site/images directory and assumes they have a file extension **.png**.

-To use the plugin, use a the following syntax.
+To use the plugin, use the following syntax:

 &#123;% image funny/lolcat %&#125;